Domestic Workers – Progress and Ongoing Struggle

 - The ILO published Domestic Workers Across the World: Global and Regional Statistics and the Extent of Legal Protection (January 2013).

 - Brazil grants domestic workers equal labour rights - After decades as second-class citizens under Brazil's Constitution─which long ago established a subservient category for domestic workers─a constitutional amendment passed by the Brazilian Congress will remove the clause and make domestic workers equal to other workers under the law.
 Read 28 March 2013 news article.
 A new law furthers the existing rights for social protection of domestic workers, and includes establishing an eight-hour workday, compensation for lay over and payment for extra hours, and crèche benefits for those with children under 5.
 Learn more.

 - Law drafted to protect domestic workers across Arab States of the Gulf - The Cooperation Council for the Arab States of the Gulf hope to have a common law to regulate the domestic sector workforce, including maids, so they could have a unified job contract format for house helps.
 Read the 25 March 2013 story.

 In Their Own Voices

-The International Domestic Workers Network (IDWN) website contains features and updates on the global fight for domestic workers' rights.
+The International Domestic Workers' Federation (IDWF) website contains features and updates on the global fight for domestic workers' rights and their ongoing struggles.